Imaging

 The combination of scanning of the specimen surface by the primary electron beam with simultaneous detection of X-rays produces so called elemental maps.
 Variation in selected element distributions are shown in grey- or false color-coding levels, at a spatial resolution of one micron.
 Such maps can reveal features not normally observed in BSE images.
 Our lab offers fully quantitative (background- and interference-corrected, fully calibrated) element mappings based on a unique combination of a Bruker EDS system with the ProbeImage software and Probe for EPMA software.

 Element distribution map in grayscale for magnesium in a basalt, showing the distribution of a selected element in the rock.
-The brightness of the gray value corresponds to the magnesium content.: Element distribution map in grayscale for magnesium in a basalt, showing the distribution of a selected element in the rock.
-The brightness of the gray value corresponds to the magnesium content.
+The brightness of the gray value corresponds to the magnesium content.: Black-and-white elemental distribution map of basalt with irregular, variously bright areas.
+Bright zones indicate magnesium-rich regions, dark areas are magnesium-poor.
+(AI-generated alt-text, generated with GPT-4.1-mini)

 Element distribution map in grayscale for magnesium in a basalt, showing the distribution of a selected element in the rock.
 The brightness of the gray value corresponds to the magnesium content.

 Quantitative false color-coded element distribution map for magnesium in a basalt.
-Colors refer to wt% oxid, showing the distribution of a selected element in the rock.: Quantitative false color-coded element distribution map for magnesium in a basalt.
-Colors refer to wt% oxid, showing the distribution of a selected element in the rock.
+Colors refer to wt% oxid, showing the distribution of a selected element in the rock.: Color map of a basalt cross-section with irregular zones in orange, yellow, green, and blue.
+At right, a color scale for magnesium content from 8 to 44.
+Bright areas indicate high, dark areas low magnesium concentration.
+(AI-generated alt-text, generated with GPT-4.1-mini)

 Quantitative false color-coded element distribution map for magnesium in a basalt.
 Colors refer to wt% oxid, showing the distribution of a selected element in the rock.